 If there are unusual circumstances in the case, such as a police investigation into the same matter, or you are concerned about a possible delay in an investigation you should seek advice from Kingfisher Professional Services Ltd on the facts of your situation.

-Make sure the investigation is reasonable and appropriate
+Make sure your workplace investigation is reasonable and appropriate

 There is no set timescale for completing an investigation; the length of time it takes and the breadth of the investigation will depend on the facts of your particular case.
 What your investigation will involve will depend on the situation at hand but it may include some or all of the following: